tianocore-docs/EDKIIHttpsBootGettingStartedGuide/start_guide/configure_server_and_build_client.md

 #### Configure HTTPS Server for IPv6 {#configure-https-server-for-ipv6}

-Please refer to Section 3.1.1.4, as this step is not dependent on IPv4 or IPv6.
+Please refer to **Section Configure HTTPS Server for IPv4 **above, as this step is not dependent on IPv4 or IPv6.

 #### Enable NT32 Simulator for IPv6 {#enable-nt32-simulator-for-ipv6}